-Southern California has been experiencing a terrible heatwave for the past week, so I decided to go to the coast for much-needed relief from the heat!
+Southern California has been experiencing a terrible heatwave for the past week, so I went to the coast for much-needed relief!
 My girls and I decided to head over to Oceanside Harbor Beach.
-While heading over to the restroom, I decided to look at the Oceanside Harbor boat launch.
-I will be showcasing some of the highlights of San Diego’s North County-only Ocean boat launch ramp below.
+While heading to the restroom, I looked at the Oceanside Harbor boat launch.
+Below, I will showcase some of the highlights of San Diego’s North County-only Ocean boat launch ramp.

 Oceanside Harbor Map

-Oceanside Harbor is located 38 miles north of Downtown San Diego and 27 miles south of Orange County’s Dana Point Harbor Boat Launch Ramp.
-So the question is, if you live in San Diego, is the Oceanside launch ramp worth the trip or not?
-If you live in North County San Diego, then, of course, it is, yes?
+Oceanside Harbor is 38 miles north of Downtown San Diego and 27 miles south of Orange County’s Dana Point Harbor Boat Launch Ramp.
+So the question is if you live in San Diego, is the Oceanside launch ramp worth the trip?
+If you live in North County, San Diego, then it is, yes?

 But is it?

-Down below, I will be showcasing the west side of Oceanside Harbor, where the boat launch is situated.
-What I love about this ramp is that everything is in such close proximately to each other.
+Below, I will showcase the west side of Oceanside Harbor, where the boat launch is situated.
+I love this ramp because everything is close to each other.
 But if you think about it, this feature could be a negative attribute if it is busy.

 Here is a PDF file of the Harbor map.
 I encourage you to print it out, as it is a great reference to use the next time you are in the area!